Title: Top Gun: Maverick (2022)

 Top Gun: Maverick surprised me on so many levels.
 It is one of those rare sequels that are, in all ways, better than the original.
 The first time I realized this was in a scene where Maverick visits his old friend, former rival, and now an admiral Tom “Iceman” Kazansky (played by Val Kilmer), who is sick with cancer and unable to use his voice.
 Val Kilmer, who happens to be one of my cinematic heroes from childhood, is struggling with throat cancer in real life.
 And as the scene moved me to tears, I realized that Top Gun: Maverick had surpassed the original.
 This film is about so much more than intense dogfights and military bravado.

 Top Gun: Maverick has a warmth and melancholy I did not expect.
 It is very much a story about the passing of time, growing old and passing the torch to a younger generation.
 But also about the care and responsibility we have as parents, teachers and guardians.
 When we meet Maverick, the only meaning he can find in life comes from the speed he can push his experimental plane to.
 And in a beautiful scene at the start of the film, he does just that.
 At Mach 10, there is a kind of exaltation followed by destruction.
 The iconic “need for speed” has become his addiction, one he must shake for any chance at a normal life.
 That chance comes in the form of his new responsibility as a teacher and the rekindled romance with his former girlfriend.

 Top Gun: Maverick is an excellent film that is so much more than its now 36-year-old predecessor.
 There are plenty of nostalgia and references to the originals, but they never overstay their welcome.
-The way this film expertly balances the character’s personal lives and past traumas with intense jet fighter action, often shot in the air with real jets flown by the actors, no less, makes this an instant action classic and a must-watch!
+The way this film expertly balances the character’s personal lives and past traumas with intense jet fighter action, often shot in the air with real jets, no less, makes this an instant action classic and a must-watch!